Veetaha/emutils/README.md

 There are a bunch of `write*()` and `read*()` (`*` is the type name) helper functions to write and read values from raw pointers accordingly.
-These all abstract away inreaction with `Module.HEAP*` array views and provide the ultimate type safety.
+These all abstract away interaction with `Module.HEAP*` array views and provide the ultimate type safety.

 There are also `writeArray*()` variants if you wonder.